kwpark-dev/IronHeart/README.md

 7. Replay buffer
 8. Step-wise learning

 TD3 is an improved version of DDPG, it mainly deals with overestimation bias problem.
 Though the proof in TD3 assumes theoretical cricumstance, it clearly shows that even actor-critic in deteministic approach can lead criticis to overestimation.
 TD3 compares Q values from two different critics and choose a smaller one to mitigate the exaggeration (vs game solver).
-It dramatically stabilize learning procedure but I still have doubts if it "significantly" improve the optimization capability.

 ### Experiments
-I agree that it can stabilize the learning process (if we set $\tau$ same as DDPG) because the instability of the critic networks is dramatically reduced.
-It still struggles to find the optimum behaviors.
-Mean Q values keep increasing over steps but its minimum oscillates as DDPG.
-The intended behavior seems to be reflected well into TD error because mean of errors smaller than the one of DDPG (remember overestimation).
-The variance wobbles drastically rather than keeping a certain level.
-It indicates that the model struggles to figure out the generalized value estimation but it seems not successful.
+The intended behavior seems to be reflected well into TD error because mean of errors more deviated than the one of DDPG (remember overestimation or it might be early to conclude it).

 <img src="images/td3/InvertedPendulum-v5_gam_099.jpg" alt="Performance Test" width="700"/>